Importing knives into the USA

 It’s worth noting that if the declared value is over $2000 then your purchase becomes what’s called a formal entry, your delivery will be withheld and you’ll have to deal with further paperwork or consult a customs broker.

 Sometimes Knife Japan is asked to understate the declared value of an order so our customer can avoid import duty.
 We don’t do that.

-One reason is that many customs jurisdictions understand that Japanese sellers commonly do if they’re asked to.
+One reason is that many customs jurisdictions understand that Japanese sellers commonly do understate the value if they’re asked to.
 A good outcome if your understated-value order is detected is that you pay the duty you owe and still get to enjoy your knife.
 More likely is that the authorities save time and effort by confiscating your import, which they are legally allowed to do.
 Game over.

 If you have any questions about our products or how we can deliver them to you in the USA, please drop us a line using the form below.

 The captcha you entered is incorrect.
 Please try again.